adjust/dev-docs/docs/ios/features/configuration/privacy.md

 Article 17 of the European Union's {abbr}`GDPR (General Data Protection Regulation)` grants users the right to be forgotten.
 When Adjust's servers receive a {abbr}`RTBF (Right to be Forgotten)` request, Adjust erases the user's data.
 The SDK also stops sending requests from the device for the app in question.

-You can send the user's RTBF request to Adjust by calling the `gdprForgetMe` method
+You can send the user's RTBF request to Adjust by calling the [`gdprForgetMe` method](ios-gdprForgetMe-invocation).

 ```{include} /ios/fragments/Adjust.md
 :start-after: gdprForgetMe